TimMonko/napari-workshops/01-intro-napari/index.md

 - Using reader plugins for file formats
 - Accessing plugin widgets and functionality
 - Finding sample data from plugins

-### 6. StarDist Workflow
-Apply what you've learned in a complete workflow using the StarDist plugin for nuclei segmentation and measurement.

-**Topics covered:**
-- Plugin-based segmentation workflow
-- Parameter selection and optimization
-- Measuring segmented objects
-- Exporting results

 ## Getting Help